 Speaker Guidelines: BI & Analytics Conference Europe

-Presentation proposals are now being accepted for our co-located conferences Business Intelligence & Analytics Conference Europe 2017 and Enterprise Data Conference Europe 2017, taking place at the Radisson Blu Portman, 20-23 November 2017, London, UK.
+Presentation proposals are now being accepted for the 20th edition of our co-located conferences Business Intelligence & Analytics Conference Europe 2018 and Enterprise Data Conference Europe 2018, taking place at the Radisson Blu Portman, 19-22 November 2018, London, UK.

-The deadline to submit your speaking proposal has been extended to 12 May 2017.
+The extended deadline to submit your speaking proposal is 10 May 2018.

 This conference offering a diverse range of experienced speakers who will provide a broad, practical perspective on Business Intelligence, Analytics, Data Science, Data Management, Data Warehousing and Big Data.
 It will offer unparalleled opportunities for networking and discussion of the latest issues.

 Do you or any of your team have a formal presentation to contribute to these events?
-All selected speakers will be entitled to attend the first three days of the events free of charge.
+Selected speakers will be entitled to attend the first three days of the events free of charge.
+If there is a second speaker they will have to pay a highly reduced fee (80% discount).
 You are more than welcome to submit a number of proposals and these can be submitted across the two conferences.

 We are looking for proposals for conference sessions, full-day & half-day workshops and keynotes.